 Flirting Signs to Ignore

 There are many ways to flirt out there, but remember, just because someone flirts with you doesn't mean he or she is truly interested in you.
 Sometimes, people who are in relationships or who are married flirt, but don't mean anything by it.
 For many people, flirting comes naturally and those who are very warm and friendly might do it unconsciously.
-Keep this in mind as you look for meaning behind words and actions, and know which signals to take seriously and which to let pass you by.
+Keep this in mind as you look for meaning behind words and actions and know which signals to take seriously and which to let pass you by.
+To name one place where you shouldn't try flirting back, consider this: flirting with the boss has perils in the workplace.

 Not an Exact Science